riencroonenborghs/generatorss/README.md

 ## Features

-One unique RSS feed URL per Twitter user, Youtube channel, Discord channel, website, ...
+One unique RSS feed URL (with 25 items) per Twitter user, Youtube channel, Discord channel, website, ...

-One unique combined RSS feed URL with everything in it.
+One unique combined RSS feed URL (with 100 items) with everything in it.

 Unlimited Filtering.